 The presumption of imprudence does not create an automatic safe harbor.
-Expenditures at six percent might well be imprudently high.
+Expenditures at six percent might well be imprudently high. [add discussion of James P. Garland, The Fecundity of Endowments and Long-Duration Trusts, The Journal of Portfolio Management (2005).]
 Indeed, evidence discussed by the Drafting Committee suggests that few funds can sustain spending at a rate above five percent.
 See Roger G. Ibbotson & Rex A. Sinquefield, Stocks, Bonds, Bills, and Inflation: Historical Returns (1926-1987) (Research Foundation of the Institute of Chartered Financial Analysts, 1989).
 Further, spending at a lower rate, particularly in the early years of an endowment, may result in greater distributions over time.
 See DeMarche Associates, Inc, Spending Policies and Investment Planning for Foundations: A Structure for Determining a Foundation's Asset Mix (Council on Foundations: 3d ed.
 1999).
 A presumption of imprudence can serve as a reminder that spending at too high a rate will jeopardize the long-term nature of an endowment fund.
 If an endowment fund is intended to continue indefinitely, the institution should take special care to limit annual spending to a level that protects the purchasing power of the fund.

 For a discussion of spending approaches, see Joel C. Dobris, New Forms of Private Trusts for the Twenty-First Century-Principal and Income, 31 Real.
 Prop., Prob. & Tr.
-J. 1 (1996).
+J. 1

+(1996).
 For example, Dobris suggests that spending 5% or 4% of a five-year moving average of 11 market values might be appropriate.
-Id., at 39.
+Id., at 39. [change cite to more recent Dobris article]